multiplicit-com/Sheets-Zipped-csv/README.md

 The aim is to allow anyone with basic Excel or Google Sheets skills to get extra value from product data without relying on time consuming or expensive developers.
 If you can write simple Excel formulas and make basic pivot tables that is more than enough to create your own custom data source.

-By default it will load csv files, but it it is designed to be easily extensible to deal with other formats if required.
+By default it will load zipped and inzipped csv files, and tab delimited text files.
+It it is designed to be easily extensible to deal with other formats if required.

 You can find full instructions here: https://www.multiplicit.co.uk/sheets/